 A special zone of a new type, a catalog zone, is set up on the master.
 Once a catalog zone is configured, when an operator wishes to add a new zone to the nameserver constellation s/he can provision the zone in one place only, on the master server and add an entry describing the zone to the catalog zone.
 As the secondary servers receive the updated copy of the catalog zone data they will note the new entry and automatically create a zone for it.
 Deletion of a zone listed in a catalog zone is done by deleting the entry in the catalog zone on the master.

 Scalable Master/Slave Hierarchy

-The master signals that updated information is available with a notify message to the slaves, and the slaves then initiate an update from the master.
+The master signals that updated information is available with a NOTIFY message to the slaves, and the slaves then initiate a zone transfer from the master.
 BIND fully supports both the AXFR (complete transfer) and IXFR (incremental transfer) methods, using the standard TSIG security mechanism between servers.
 There are a number of configuration options for controlling the zone updating process.

 Recursive resolver operations

 A resolver is a program that resolves questions about names by sending those questions to appropriate servers and responding appropriately to the servers’ replies.
 In the most common application, a web browser uses a local stub resolver library on the same computer to look up names in the DNS.
 That stub resolver is part of the operating system.
 (Many operating system distributions use the BIND resolver library.)
 The stub resolver usually will forward queries to a caching resolver, a server or group of servers on the network dedicated to DNS services.
 Those resolvers will send queries to one or multiple authoritative servers in order to find the IP address for that DNS name.

 When a customer searches for a non-existent domain, (NXDOMAIN response) you can redirect the user to another web page.
 This is done using the BIND DLZ feature.